-(5) We define a customer as a contracting entity from which we are recognizing revenue, either directly or through a channel partner.
+(5) We define a customer as a contracting entity from which we generated \$1,000 or more of revenue in the prior 12-month period, either directly or through a channel partner.
 We do not include customers of our wholly-owned subsidiary, Microtech, which generates an immaterial amount of our revenue in any given year.
 We believe that our number of customers is a key indicator of our market penetration, growth and future revenue.
 We report our number of customers solely on an annual basis.